ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 A group member can realize to have missed one or more rekeying instances in one of the ways discussed below.
 In the following, V denotes the version number of the old keying material stored by the group member, while V' denotes the version number of the latest, possibly just distributed, keying material.

 a.
-The group member has participated to a rekeying process that has distributed new keying material with version number V' > (V + 1), as discussed in {{receiving-rekeying-msg}}.
+The group member has participated in a rekeying process that has distributed new keying material with version number V' > (V + 1), as discussed in {{receiving-rekeying-msg}}.

 b.
 The group member has obtained the latest keying material from the Group Manager, as a response to a Key Distribution Request (see {{ssec-updated-key-only}}) or to a Join Request when re-joining the group (see {{ssec-join-req-sending}}).
 That is, V is different than V' specified by the 'num' parameter in the response.